 Pros | Why You NEED to Teach in Cambodia

-- Adorable students: Much of the work in Cambodia is focused on teaching kids in schools.
+- Adorable students: Much of the teaching jobs in Cambodia are focused on teaching kids in schools.
 Watch out – they’ll steal your heart.
 Also, any English teacher in Cambodia will gain a real understanding of how resilient the people of this incredible country are.

 - Accessibility: You will need a TEFL certificate to teach English in Cambodia, but you won’t need a bachelor’s degree.
-Nor do you need to be a native speaker.
-Mind you, native speakers are still favoured, and you’ll need fluency.
+Nor do you need to be a native English speaker.
+Mind you, native English speakers are still favoured, and you’ll need to prove fluency in English.

 - Year-round hiring: Whatever time of year you rock up in Cambodia, you can expect to get hired; demand is year-round.
-Note that many institutions will want to lock you down in a 12-month contract, or at least 6.
+Note that many schools and institutions will want to lock you down to a 12-month contract, or at least 6 months.

 - On-the-spot jobs are available: You don’t need to apply for jobs before arriving in Cambodia.
-In fact, you’re more likely to receive a job offer once you’re in the country.
-It doesn’t hurt to check job boards online first, but most schools don’t even advertise online.
+In fact, you’re more likely to receive a teaching job offer once you’re in the country.
+It doesn’t hurt to check TEFL jobs boards online first, but most schools don’t even advertise online.